jacknewberry/nz-hex/README.md

 ### ⚙️ Technical
 The challenge is that it is preferable for D3 to manipulate the DOM directly, but this doesn't fit easily into React's model of a virtual DOM.

-With some use cases it is reasoanble to have an emulation or conversion layer; and still use React to update the DOM.
-However animating even a small number of visual elements quickly deteriorates when it is tied to the React render cycle.
+Animating even a small number of visual elements quickly deteriorates when it is tied to the React render cycle.

 I wanted to have a React style interface that uses tsx for elements in the D3 world.
-Callback refs are used to provide the d3 force simulation with direct access to the DOM node for each hexagon.
-The HexGrid containing the simulation is able to update the location of each node (HexTile) to create the animation.
+Callback refs are used to provide the d3 force simulation with direct access to the DOM node of each hexagon.
+The `HexGrid` component containing the simulation is able to update the location of each `HexTile` node to create the animation.

 React is still aware of the nodes and they are represented in tsx, meaning I can use other react libraries like styled-components and Tippy.